Elliesaur/RegiVM/README.md

 - Step through each OpCode, send to handler for that OpCode.
 - Any reference to a register is loaded from the heap.

+## But how does it make my closed-source obfuscator better?
+- It does not.
+- This is a small project which is only just starting.
+- Right now, the only thing it does is read a method from the TestProgram class and nothing else.
+- Idea is to make a "VM Protection" in the future and add it to [ProwlynxNET](https://github.com/prowlynx/ProwlynxNET).

 ## Problems?
 - Yeah, it is rather crap.